Keeping A Fertility Chart

 Although women's menstrual cycles were originally tied to the lunar cycles, modern science has found other ways of explaining how a woman's menstrual cycle works.
 However, using astrology, many believe that a woman's most fertile days in a month can be predicted.
 Some also believe that just what astrological sign the moon is in when a woman conceives determines the sex and health of her baby.

 To figure out when you are most fertile every month, you need to know at just what angle the sun and moon were aligned at the time of your birth.
 For example, if you were born during the full moon stage of the lunar cycle, then this would be when you are most fertile.
 Because this cycle differs from the hormonal cycle, some believe it explains how women can be fertile twice in one month.
-For example, a woman could get pregnant while she has her period, when the chances of conception are generally thought to be very low (click here to read more detail about how this can happen).
+For example, a woman could get pregnant while she has her period, when the chances of conception are generally thought to be very low.
 It is also thought that if your hormonal cycle and lunar cycle coincide, then you can consider yourself to be having a "super-fertile" period.

 Another popular chart is a Chinese fertility chart.
 While a Chinese fertility calendar can't predict when is the best time for you to conceive, it does claim to be able to predict the sex of your baby.
 Based on a chart that was found in a royal tomb in China more than 700 years ago, the calendar uses your age as well as the month at the time of conception to predict whether you will have a girl or a boy.
 Some couples use the chart as a way to increase their chances of having a baby of a certain sex.
 While no scientific studies have proven the calendar to work, many claim that the calendar is eerily accurate.